combinatrix-ai/PromptTrail/src/prompttrail/agent/README.md

         ),
         # In this template, two API calls are made.
         # First, the API is called with the description of the function, which is generated automatically according to the type definition we made.
-        # The API return how they want to call the function.
+        # The API returns how they want to call the function.
-        # Then, according to the response, runner call the function with the arguments provided by the API.
+        # Then, according to the response, the runner calls the function with the arguments provided by the API.
         # Second, the API is called with the result of the function.
-        # Finally, the API return the response.
+        # Finally, the API returns the response.
         # Therefore, this template yields three messages. (sender: assistant, function, assistant)
         OpenAIGenerateWithFunctionCallingTemplate(
             role="assistant",